What Is A Combined Ratio?

 - Expense Ratio = Underwriting expenses including commissions /net premium written

-Let us assume ABZ Ltd. is an insurance company.
+ABZ Ltd. is an insurance company.
 The company’s overall underwriting expense is calculated to be $50 million.
-It has incurred a loss and also adjustment made towards it is $75.The company’s net premium written stands at $200 million and in the year it has earned an overall premium of $150 million.
+It has incurred a loss, and also adjustment made towards it is $75.The company’s net premium written stands at $200 million, and in the year, it has earned an overall premium of $150 million.

-ABZ Ltd. combined ratio is calculated by summing up the losses incurred and adjustment made towards it and dividing the resultant with the premium earned.
+ABZ Ltd.’s combined ratio is calculated by summing up the losses incurred and adjustments made towards it and dividing the resultant with the premium earned.
 Thus the financial basis combined ratio is 0.83, or 83% (i.e. $50 million + $75 million)/$150 million.

-To calculate the combined ratio on a trade basis, sum up the ratio of adjustment of losses by premium earned and the ratio of underwriting expense by net premium written.
+To calculate the combined ratio on a trade basis, sum up the adjustment ratio of losses by premium earned and the ratio of underwriting expenses by net premium written.

 Calculation of Combined Ratio

 The trade basis combined ratio of ABZ Ltd. thus stands to be 0.83, or 83%, i.e., $75 million/$150 million + $50 million/$150 million.